samarthraizada/media-analytics-retail/README.md

 Because the brand doesn’t control the final transaction, it needed to:
 - **Prove that ads are driving real retail purchases**, not just online engagement
 - **Identify which channels actually influence sales**
-- **Forecast regional demand** so that retail partners don’t run out of inventory—or overstock
+- **Forecast regional demand** so that retail partners don’t run out of inventory, or overstock
 - **Eliminate wasted ad spend** and reallocate toward top-performing strategies

 ---